Francisk Skorina Gomel State University: History

 Francisk Skorina Gomel State University was founded on the basis of Gomel Pedagogical Institute, having first opened to the public on 8 November 1930.
 At first, the completion of a degree lasted two years.
 Later it was prolonged to four years.
 There were only three faculties: the Faculty of Physics and Mathematics, Chemical and Biology Faculty and Literature and Language Faculty, that provided instruction to students.
 The Teachers' Institute functioned alongside them.
 Throughout its short history from 1930 up to 1939, it was headed by directors: I. F. Ermakov; A. O. Stashevskiy; A. P. Elman; S. Y. Lebedev, M. F. Lozben; M. F. Alekseichik; S. F. Azhgirey and N. M. Ivashenko.
-In 1939, the name of the Institute was changed to Valery Chkalov Gomel Pedagogical Institute.
+In 1939, the name of the institute was changed to Valery Chkalov Gomel Pedagogical Institute.

-During the Great Patriotic War, many members of the teaching staff and students joined the Red Army, and the Institute was evacuated to Kirov oblast, now located in the Russian Federation.
+During the Great Patriotic War, many members of the teaching staff and students joined the Red Army, and the institute was evacuated to Kirov oblast, now located in the Russian Federation.
 On 26 November 1943, Gomel was liberated and V. P. Chkalov Gomel Pedagogical Institute restarted its functioning.
 During this period, the main directions of the faculties' scientific research were determined.
 The first issue of "Scientific Notes" was published in 1954.
-In 1956, the course of study at the Institute was changed to five years.
+In 1956, the course of study at the institute was changed to five years.

-In 1958, Primary School Faculty was formed at the Institute and was followed by Engineering-pedagogical Faculty (in 1959) whose name was changed three times (Industrial-pedagogical, General Technical Disciplines and Handicraft, General Technical Disciplines and Physics).
+In 1958, Primary School Faculty was formed at the institute and was followed by Engineering-pedagogical Faculty (in 1959) whose name was changed three times (Industrial-pedagogical, General Technical Disciplines and Handicraft, General Technical Disciplines and Physics).
 During its last two years, V. P. Chkalov Gomel Pedagogical Institute trained secondary school teachers at five departments (Physics and Mathematics, Philological, Chemical-biological, General Technical disciplines and Physics, Physical Education).
 In autumn 1961, postgraduate courses were added.
-In 1968, the Institute began its involvement in fulfilling state order research works (the first research work performed was "The Study of characteristics and Properties of Polymeric Coatings by Optical and Spectral Methods").
+In 1968, the institute began its involvement in fulfilling state order research works (the first research work performed was "The Study of characteristics and Properties of Polymeric Coatings by Optical and Spectral Methods").
 By 1968, V. P. Chkalov Gomel Pedagogical Institute had trained 12.5 thousand specialists.

 In 1968, the decision was made to found Gomel State University on the basis of the Pedagogical Institute.
-Order № 130, issued by the Minister of Higher and Secondary Special Education on 31 March 1969, read: "Gomel State University is to be opened on the basis of V. P. Chkalov Gomel Pedagogical Institute on 1 May 1969.
-The University is to consist of History and Philology Faculty, Mechanics and Mathematics Faculty, Physics Faculty, Biology and Soil Faculty, Geological Faculty, the Faculty of Economy and the Faculty of Physical Education".
+Order No. 130, issued by the Minister of Higher and Secondary Special Education on 31 March 1969, read: "Gomel State University is to be opened on the basis of V. P. Chkalov Gomel Pedagogical Institute on 1 May 1969.
+The university is to consist of History and Philology Faculty, Mechanics and Mathematics Faculty, Physics Faculty, Biology and Soil Faculty, Geological Faculty, the Faculty of Economy and the Faculty of Physical Education".
 V. A. Belyi, a scientist, was appointed the first rector.
-In 1969/1970 academic year, the University enrolled 4429 students, including 2349 studying at the full-time department and 2080 studying by correspondence.
-The number of the first University graduates was 913.
+In 1969/1970 academic year, the university enrolled 4429 students, including 2349 studying at the full-time department and 2080 studying by correspondence.
+The number of the first university graduates was 913.